p3r7/blog/_posts/2020-01-22-gnome-shortcut-focus-or-launch.md

 ---
 layout: post
-title: Focus or launch under GNOME 3
+title: Focus or launch under X server
 description: A script to focus on program or launch it
-summary: Or any over DE / WM under X server
+summary: With the wame keyboard shortcut
 tags: [linux]
 ---